Polyurea Floor vs. Polyaspartic Floor Coating

 Epoxy is thick like molasses, meaning it won't get into every crack and crevice of a concrete garage floor — leading to adhesion problems down the road.
 Polyaspartic has the consistency of water, and polyurea is even thinner, making it easier to soak into the concrete pores.

 Epoxy floors generally don't last, and maintenance can be tedious — especially if applied using a DIY method.
 Epoxy floors also aren't UV resistant, so they yellow over time and are generally more susceptible to damage and delamination.
 The worst part about epoxy floor coating is the week-long cure time.
 Other floor coating options have much shorter cure times and longer durability.

 Both polyaspartic and polyurea have short cure times; about a day for polyaspartic and even less — minutes — for polyurea.
 In fact, polyurea cures so quickly that it leaves virtually no time to correct errors.
 Neither are great for DIY, but the final product also lasts far longer than epoxy DIY coatings, so you won't have to redo them every few years after that initial professional installation.

 Reliable & Durable: Polyaspartic Floor Coating

 Polyaspartic is a tried-and-true method of redoing your garage floor.
 It has a wide variety of color choices and is extremely durable when it comes to tough chemicals.
 It will protect your floors for years and bonds well to bare concrete.
 When redoing your garage, the clear choice is polyaspartic.

 At Hello Garage of South Denver, our team of professionals is able to provide you with top-notch service and years of industry knowledge in garage floor coatings.

-Schedule your free consultation and estimate with a Garage Guru today in Littleton, Aurora, Denver, Englewood, Lone Tree, Wheat Ridge, Evergreen, Conifer, Pine, Indian Hills and nearby.
+Schedule your free consultation and estimate with a Garage Guru today in Littleton, Aurora, Denver, Englewood, Lone Tree, Castle Rock, Wheat Ridge, Evergreen, Larkspur, Conifer and nearby.